seasid3/computer_infrastructure_assessment_problem/README.md

 I was having a lot of trouble with getting the plot to save to the plots folder. rewatched the lecture. couldnt figure it out. had a very very (hours long) chat with chatgpt and it turned out i was actually running good code but didnt call it at teh end. defined plot_data() but didnt call the function. chat gpt conversation: https://chatgpt.com/share/693c7f21-60e4-800d-b154-feaa2fe184ef

+I was running ./faang.py but it wasnt working. used chatgpt to help trouble shoot (https://chatgpt.com/share/693e950f-24cc-800d-8201-a5ff59f6200e).
+Turns out there can be no comment before the shebang line, this must be the first line in the code.
+Really good lesson learned!